All Activities

 This activity is supported by an educational grant from Shionogi.

-The material presented in this CE activity does not reflect the views of ProCE, LLC or the commercial sponsor.
+The material presented in this CE activity does not reflect the views of ProCE, Inc. or the commercial sponsor.
 These materials may discuss uses and dosages for therapeutic products, processes, procedures and inferred diagnoses that have not been approved by the United States Food and Drug Administration.
 A qualified health care professional should be consulted before using any therapeutic product discussed.
 All readers and continuing education participants should verify all information and data before treating patients or employing any therapies described in this continuing education activity.